 Shortly after the death of Prince Rogers Nelson (the musician known solely as Prince) in April 2016, an image macro exaggerating the musician's role in the commercial success of NBA superstar Michael Jordan began circulating online:

-The timeline presented in the above-displayed macro simply doesn’t match up with real-world events.
+The timeline presented in the above-displayed macro simply doesn't match up with real-world events.
 It claims that Prince invested in Nike in 1971, but this is highly unlikely as the musician was only twelve years old back then.
 Also, given that Prince released his debut album in 1978 and didn't score major success until the following year with the release of the album Prince, it's highly improbable he would have possessed any significant funds to invest in Nike in 1971.

 The claim about Prince's bringing Michael Jordan to Nike in 1983 is possible in a temporal sense (Jordan first signed with the company in 1984), but we found no evidence that events actually transpired in the manner described by this macro.
 Contemporaneous news articles from 1984 also failed to mention any connection between Prince, Jordan and Nike.